aviral2552/cleanmymac/README.md

 `$ ~/.cleanmymac/setup/uninstall.sh`

 Note: Uninstallation is not required for updates.
-Clean My macOS has a self-updater script that executes on every run.
+You can run `$ cleanmymac update` to perform auto-update.

 ## How do cleaners work